fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 problem.

 We picked window sizes of between 12 and 13 bits, which allowed for efficent mapping to FPGA URAM resources which are natively 4096 elements deep.
+Points are transformed and pre-loaded into DDR-4, so that at run time only scalars are sent from the host to the FPGA via PCIe.
+We implemented a single fully-pipelined point adder on the FPGA which adds points to buckets as directed by the controller until there are no more points left.
+The controller automatically handles stalls (only accessing a bucket when it does not already have an addition in-flight).
+Once all points have been added into buckets, the FPGA streams back the result for the host to do the final (much smaller) triangle summation.
+This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate pippengers algorithm), and then leaving the final triangle summation and bucket double as a task for the host to perform.

+The above description overly simplifys the amount of optimizations and tricks we have implemented to get performance.
+A summary of the optimizations are listed out below.

-## Optimizations used
+## Optimizations

-* Twisted edwards curve and extended projective points for a lower latency point addition algorithm, and a high performance fully-pipelined adder on the FPGA
+ 1. Early on we decided rather than implementing all of pippengers algorithm on the FPGA, it would be better to only implement point additions, and focus on as high throughput as possible.
+We implemented a fully pipelined adder which can take new inputs to add every clock cycle, with a result appearing on the output after 238 clock cycles in the final version.

+ 2. Implementing an adder on affine or projective coordinates requires more FPGA resources (DSPs, LUTs, carry chains, ...), so we investigated different transforms we could do in advance that would reduce the complexity on the FPGA.
+We ended up deciding to transform to a twisted edwards curve and extended projective coordinates.
+We also do a pre-transformation on the hos tthat allows us to remove some of the constants required when calculating the point addition.

-* Mask PCIe latency by allowing MSM operations to start while points are being streamed in batches from the host
+ 3. We mask PCIe latency by allowing MSM operations to start while points are being streamed in batches from the host.
+When a result is being processed we are also able to start the MSM on the next batch.

-* Multiplier optimizations aimed at the Barret reduction algorithm and how they map to the FPGA
+ 4. Multiplier optimizations in the Barret reduction algorithm so that constants require less FPGA resources.

+ 5. Adder and subtractor use BRAMs as ROMs to store coefficents that can be used to reduce modulo adder and subtractor latency.

-* Selecting a bucket size that allows for efficent usage of FPGA URAM, and pblocking to avoid routing congestion
+ 6. Selecting a bucket size that allows for efficent usage of FPGA URAM, allowing non-uniform bucket sizes, and pblocking windows to seperate SLRs in the FPGA to avoid routing congestion.

-* Scalars are converted into a signed form so that bucket memory gets a free bit per window
+ 7. Scalars are converted into signed form and our twisted edwards adder is modified to support point subtraction, which allows all bucket memory to be reduced in half.

-* Offloading the final triangle sum to the host
+ 8. Host code is optimized to allow for offloading the final triangle sum and bucket doubling operations.
-* Using BRAM to store coefficents that can be used to reduce modulo adder and subtractor latency

 ## Block diagram

+A high level block diagram showing the different data flows and modules used in our MSM implementation.

 ![Block diagram](docs/block_diagram.png)

 ## Resource utilization

+The AWS shell uses roughly 20% of the resources available on the FPGA.
+We tuned our MSM implementation to use the remaining resources as much as possible while still being able to succesfully route in Vivado.

 ```
 +----------------------------+--------+--------+--------+--------+--------+--------+
 |          Site Type         |  SLR0  |  SLR1  |  SLR2  | SLR0 % | SLR1 % | SLR2 % |